-What if we screw up and get audited?
-What if we forget to obtain a permit or fill out some crucial paperwork?
+What if we got audited?
+What if we forgot to obtain a permit or fill out some crucial paperwork?
 The good news is that it’s not that complicated to fill out the forms.
 The bad news is that all of the information can not be easily found in one centralized location.

 For example, when you file with your state, they’ll have no clue about the requirements for your city or town.
 Similarly, your city tax office will have no clue about the state or federal requirements.

 Where Do I Begin?

 Assuming that you’ve already chosen a corporate structure and filed all of the necessary paperwork properly, you are now ready to register your business.